Facify/Models/README.md

 -   To download utk dataset go click on the following link [UTK_dataset](https://susanqq.github.io/UTKFace/).
 -   Add the unzip the dataset and copy it to the dataset folder in the repository.
--   There are currently 3 models for UTK dataset as described below
+-   Here are the models for UTK dataset as described below

     - CNN_UTK_Model_1 is a shallow CNN model that uses regression to predict age of the facial image.
      ![CNN_UTK_Model_1](https://github.com/Facify/Models/blob/main/models/cnn_utk_model_1.png)